mmolari/morbidostat-genome-analysis/notes/plots.md

 - `clip_distributions.pdf`: distributions of n. of clips per site, clip frequency and average length of soft-clips for the different timepoints.
 - `clip_joint_dist_final_time.pdf`: joint distributions of the three above quantities for forward and reverse reads, evaluated at the final timepoint.
 - `clips_vs_genome.pdf`: distributions of n. of clips in forward and reverse reads over intervals spanning 5 kbps.
 One distribution for timepoint.
-- `clips_trajectories.pdf`: trajectories of number of clips for the selected positions.
-Notice that this is the total number and is not normalized by the total number of reads.
+- `clips_trajectories.pdf`: trajectories of number of clips for few selected positions.
+Notice that this is the total number of clips and is not normalized by the total number of reads.
+Selected trajectories are the ones where the difference between maximum and minimum number of clips over time is the greatest.

 The statistics for the number of clips for the relevant positions are saved in the `clips_selected_positions.csv` file, the structure is analogous to the csv file for insertions.